-Drinking milk or keeping it in your mouth for welding fume protection is a dangerous myth.
+Drinking milk or keeping it in your mouth for fume protection is a dangerous myth.

-If you keep milk in your mouth and it gets dirty from welding fumes, it doesn’t mean that the milk absorbs the fumes.
-Instead, only a small fume amount sticks to it.
+If you keep milk in your mouth, and it gets dirty from fumes, it doesn’t mean that the milk absorbs the fumes.
+Only a small amount sticks to it.